History of libraries in Latin America: Maya Libraries

-During the Golden Period of Maya Civilization also called the Classic Period (250 AD-900 AD), the Maya were believed to have large libraries filled with books.
+Maya writing can be dated as far back as 400 BCE.
+During the Golden Period of Maya Civilization also called the Classic Period (250–900 CE), the Maya were believed to have large libraries filled with books.
+Most surviving Maya writing exists on stone structures or other durable surfaces but historians believe that the majority of Maya writing would have been done on paper.
 By the end of the Maya Classic Period it is assumed that Maya libraries housed thousands of books, written on bark paper or deer skin.
 These libraries contained codices that covered important subjects such as genealogy, astronomy, rituals, information about plants and animals, medical knowledge, and history.

-Aztec/Mexica’ Records
+Aztec/Mexica' Records

-It was said that the Aztec city of Tenochtitlan, had become such “a splendid city that, according to records, it dazzled the Spaniards.”
+It was said that the Aztec city of Tenochtitlan, had become such "a splendid city that, according to records, it dazzled the Spaniards."
 The Aztecs had an advanced prosperous civilization.
 Though it is speculated that the Aztecs had libraries, not much is known about where the Aztecs actually kept their records.
+Conquistador and eyewitness Bernal Diaz mentions seeing a "whole house filled with large books" in Tenochtitlan.
+There was also mention of a library that belonged to Netzahualcoyotl in Tetzcoco with books from other Mesoamerican civilizations and one in Xochimilco.
 Through surviving codices and accounts from Spaniards, it is known that the Aztec, kept records on facets of life, including events, genealogical histories, practices, math, land ownership, maps, and civil and criminal laws.
-In fact, at the time of the conquest, the Aztecs had just begun to codify their [customary] laws into a more formal written form.”
+In fact, at the time of the conquest, the Aztecs had just begun to codify their [customary] laws into a more formal written form."
 The Aztecs collected information in the form of glyphs or picture and images on books (called amoxtli in the Nahuatl language).
 The Aztec codices, in keeping with other Mesoamerica codices, were folded into 'screenfold' style and bounded so that readers could view many pages at once.
 The bounded books were made from deer hide and agave plants.
-Though the Aztecs kept records some of the books that the Aztecs possessed where in fact “biased Aztec version of history”.
-“The Aztecs had previously tried to wipe out Mayan culture and traditions” in order to be seen as the dominant empire.
 Though there is not much to share about where exactly the Aztec kept their books, whether it was in one large library or several storage areas, "hundreds of indigenous books were in use in Mesoamerica" before the arrival of conquistadors.